hsnovel/esmond-theme/README.md

 # Esmond Theme #

 # About
-Esmond is a dark color scheme for emacs, it expects rainbow-delimiters package to be installed (but not required) for more advaneced coloring as faces for font lock are limited.
-It is completely personal preferance to install it I do not have any relation to rainbow-delimiters nor I am trying to promote it.
+Esmond is a dark color scheme for emacs

 # Screenshot #